puppetlabs/puppet/api/docs/http_api_index.md

 The CA API contains all of the endpoints used in support of Puppet's PKI system.

-The CA V1 endpoints share the same basic format as the master V3 API, since they are also based off of Puppet's internal "indirector".
+The CA V1 endpoints share the same basic format as the Puppet V3 API, since they are also based off of Puppet's internal "indirector".
 However, they have a different prefix and version.
 The endpoints thus follow the form:
 `/puppet-ca/v1/:indirection/:key?environment=:environment` where: